Executive Director and Founder

 Avram Mandell is a dynamic educator and respected member of the national Jewish community.

-He brings nearly 20 years of experience developing and leading educational programs for Jewish children and teens.
+He brings over 20 years of experience developing and leading educational programs for Jewish children and teens.
 Avram aspires to create high-impact immersive programs that engage young adults in Jewish learning in a fun and relevant way and inspire them to incorporate Jewish values in their everyday lives.

 Avram served as Director of Education at two major Reform congregations, most recently Leo Baeck Temple, a 600-family congregation in Los Angeles, California from 2004-2014.
 At Leo Baeck, he was responsible for all congregational learning, including a supplemental religious school, adult education, early childhood education, post-B’nai Mitzvah studies, and national service opportunities.
 Prior to joining Leo Baeck, he spent three years as Education Director at Temple Beth El, a 1,200-family synagogue in San Antonio, Texas.